DorukOzdemir06/Basic-Bookstore/README.md

 # Basic-Bookstore
 The title explains the whole program.

-It was my first application.
+It is my first application.
 So it might be a bit amateur.